stackhpc/a-universe-from-nothing/README.rst

 .. code-block:: console

-   cd ~/kayobe

-   # Activate the Kayobe environment, to allow running commands directly.
+   # If you have not done so already, activate the Kayobe environment, to allow
-   source ~/kayobe-venv/bin/activate
+   # running commands directly.
-   source config/src/kayobe-config/kayobe-env
+   source ~/deployment/env-vars.sh

-   # Bootstrap the Ansible control host.
-   kayobe control host bootstrap

    # Configure the seed hypervisor host.
    kayobe seed hypervisor host configure